HCIS-Lab/RiskBench/README.md

 ## System requirements
 - Linux (Tested on Ubuntu 18.04)
-- Python3 (Tested using Python xxx)
+- Python3 (Tested using Python 3.7)
-- PyTorch (Tested using PyTorch xxx)
+- PyTorch (Tested using PyTorch 1.10.0)
-- CUDA (Tested using CUDA xxx)
+- CUDA (Tested using CUDA 11.3)
 - CARLA (Tested using CARLA 0.9.13)

 ## Installation